arcilli/investsuite-api-docs/docs/getting_started/glossary.md

     The two are (by design) not linked, and providing a consistent view to the user needs to be handled by the broker or middleware.

-The following types of transactions exist:

-- *Order* transactions: buying/selling of instruments, containing one or more trades (movements)
-- *Cash* transactions: a deposit of cash, a divestment, fees or tax.
-- *Corporate Action* transactions, eg. stock split or distribution of dividends, can but does not need to include one or more trades (movements)
-- *Security Transfer* transaction: at least 1 trade (= securities movement)
-- *Administrative* transaction

 <!-- Documentation EOD file storage of transactions in IVS databases - Google Docs -->